Last Updated on September 11, 2023

 The problem is that we have no direct control over these IP addresses and no way of changing them directly.
 The issue is only going to get worse as more and more websites use these addresses to filter, block and control access to the internet.
 It’s not just entertainment sites, you’ll find all sorts of international companies use this method to maximise their profits.
 We all get different prices depending on where we’re actually located !

-How to Watch BBC in USA – Simple Solution British VPNS
+How to Get BBC2 Streaming in USA – Simple Solution British VPNs

 Although we can’t change our IP addresses easily there is another method which we can use to bypass all these filters and blocks to watch BBC in America.
 It involves using something called a VPN (Virtual Private Network) which is a clever little piece of software that allows you to connect to a server in the UK and then surf the web as if you were actually there.
 This means that all websites will think your location is in the UK too.